 - Prior chemotherapy or immunotherapy will be allowed if new or persistent measurable site(s) of disease are present

-- Prior radiation therapy will be allowed if active measurable disease was not previously treated with radiation therapy
+- Prior radiation therapy will be allowed if there is active measurable disease burden

 - All subjects must have at least 2 distinct lesions as documented by a complete physical examination and imaging studies within 4 weeks prior to randomization; imaging studies must include a CT scan of the involved disease sites and all known sites of resected disease and brain magnetic resonance (MRI) or CT (brain CT allowable if MRI is contraindicated or if there is no known history of resected brain lesions)

 - Tumor tissue from the core biopsy or resected site of disease must be provided for biomarker analyses; prior surgery that required general anesthesia must be completed at least 4 weeks before study drug administration; surgery requiring local/epidural anesthesia must be completed at least 72 hours before study drug administration

 - Prior surgery that required general anesthesia must be completed at least 4 weeks before study drug administration; surgery requiring local/epidural anesthesia must be completed at least 72 hours before study drug administration

 - White blood cells (WBCs) >= 2000/uL (should be obtained within 14 days of randomization)